The Boots Desk

 Sorel Emelie Waterproof Chelsea Boot

-Sorel’s Emelie has the best wet-pavement traction of any chelsea we tested — the outsole is a bespoke molded rubber with aggressive siping, originally designed for slushy Canadian winters.
+Sorel’s Emelie has the strongest wet-pavement traction story in this edit — the outsole is a molded rubber design with aggressive siping, originally designed for slushy Canadian winters.
 Waterproof full-grain leather upper, 1.5" heel.
-The boot to choose if you have had a near-fall on wet tile or transit platforms.
+The boot to consider if you have had a near-fall on wet tile or transit platforms.
 Silhouette is slightly chunkier than Blondo but still wears well with slim pants.

 Best for